swillits/AGNSSplitView/README.md

 - Specify min/max sizes for subviews.
 - Specify whether a subview can collapse
 - Specify which subview is collapsed by a double-click on a divider
+- Add a block handler for divider effective rects

 Normally to do any of these things you'd have to implement delegate methods yourself (over and over), but now you can just create a generic delegate, call some setters,